Slackervaara/elder_launcher/README.md

 Elder Launcher supports pinning favorite apps and contacts to the homescreen for quick access.

-This modification contains a Help Screen and also the apk is for up to android 15.
+This modification contains a Help Screen, Swedish translation and also the apk provided is for up to android 15.

+The help text is available in English, German, French, Spanish, Portuguese, Italian and Swedish.
+For other languages the help text will appear in English.
+I have translated the Help text with Google Translate so there might be minor errors.
+The links to the different apps are clickable.

 <span>